cedalo/streamsheets-documentation/source/functions/shape/drawline.rst

         - "None" for no line
         - Hexadecimal color value ("#FF0000" for Red)
-        - JSON String created using :ref:`lineformat`
+        - JSON String created using lineformat

 **Return Value**